 - Current, active RN unencumbered license in good standing no restrictions: - Minimum cumulative GPA of 2.5 for admission consideration.
-All calculated grades from schools attended are admission grade point average; - Prerequisite course work completed with a grade of "C" or better, prior to the beginning of this program; - Students must successfully complete all nursing courses (with a grade of 'C' or better) in sequential order in each level before progression to the next level in the curriculum. - All applicants who receive offers of admission will consent to a criminal background check (a complete FBI/DPS background check).
+All calculated grades from schools attended are admission grade point average; - Prerequisite course work completed with a grade of "C" or better, prior to the beginning of this program.
+Five-year age limit for sciences does not apply. - Students must successfully complete all nursing courses (with a grade of 'C' or better) in sequential order in each level before progression to the next level in the curriculum. - All applicants who receive offers of admission will consent to a criminal background check (a complete FBI/DPS background check).
 A history of criminal conduct or conviction may result in withdrawal of the admission offer.